Tuesday, 9 February 2016

 The brain = so bloody (indeed, twofold) fascinating!

-We certainly loved the bright balcony chills during such dark, depressing days - thank you dear Doctor Marsh!
+We certainly loved the bright balcony chills during such dark, depressing days - thank you, dear Doctor Marsh!

 Drilling holes in skulls = all in a day's work for this British neurosurgeon superstar

-The very neurosurgeon and medical device/tool used to drill a hole (never to replace for vanity is the least of their/our concern!) the size of a typical thumbprint out of my skull to extract brain (surgeon or zombie?!) in late 2012 within the initial weeks following the second stroke when testing was extensively being done (some examinations were repeated considering they had also been done after Stroke 1 just a few months prior) throughout my body to finally identify the cause of strokes in fear of impending strokes/death inevitably striking (<<without appropriate medical intervention).
+The very neurosurgeon and medical device/tool used to drill a hole (never to replace lost bone or hair that they shaved for vanity is the least of their/our concern!) the size of a typical thumbprint out of my skull to extract brain (is he actually a surgeon or a zombie?!) in late 2012 within the initial weeks of suffering the second stroke when testing was extensively being done (some examinations were repeated considering they had also been done after Stroke 1 just a few months prior) throughout my body to finally/hopefully identify the cause of strokes (to help treat the cause appropriately) in fear of recurring strokes/impending death inevitably striking (<<without appropriate medical intervention).

-Please Note: Dr Marsh has since retired - Kitty brain biopsy = Doctor fulfilment!
+Please Note: Dr Marsh has since retired -

-Do No Harm: Stories Of Life, Death & Brain Surgery.
+Do No Harm: Stories of Life, Death & Brain Surgery.

 Dr Marsh's 'handy' work -